junseok44/pulppurism/replit.md

 **Database ORM**: Drizzle ORM configured for PostgreSQL with Neon serverless adapter for connection pooling.

 **API Pattern**: RESTful API structure with routes prefixed under `/api`.
 The storage interface pattern separates data access logic, using database-backed storage (DatabaseStorage) with PostgreSQL via Drizzle ORM.
+Query optimization uses JOIN operations to prevent N+1 query problems, with user data eagerly loaded in single database queries.

 **Development Setup**: Vite middleware integration for HMR in development, with separate build process for production using esbuild to bundle the server.